GoogleCloudPlatform/kubeflow-gke-docs/content/en/docs/troubleshooting.md

 ## Legacy networks are not supported

-Cloud Filestore and GKE try to use the network named `default` by default.
-For older projects, this will be a legacy network which is incompatible with Cloud Filestore and newer GKE features like private clusters.
+Cloud Filestore and Google Kubernetes Engine try to use the network named `default` by default.
+For older projects, this will be a legacy network which is incompatible with Cloud Filestore and newer Google Kubernetes Engine features like private clusters.
 This will manifest as the error **"default is invalid; legacy networks are not supported"** when deploying Kubeflow.